efagerho/tink-lite/README.md

 1. Only supports key with Tink or Legacy prefixes.
 1. Only AES-GCM currently supported.
-1. Only supportes key loading operations, i.e. you have to create your keys elsewhere.
+1. Only supports key loading operations, i.e. you have to create your keys elsewhere.
 1. No support for KMS etc.
 1. Only supports loading of plaintext keys.